ferebee/beachcomb/README.md

 # beachcomb

-Analyze & sort carved files by filetype and date with dedup, integrity checks and reporting.
+This tool can help analyze and sort files recovered by file carving.
+It accepts a folder with a large number of files that may not have proper modification dates and filenames.
+It attempts to classify them by filetype, performs integrity checks, and regenerates approximate filenames and dates from internal metadata.
+It’s particularly useful for datasets extracted with the excellent PhotoRec data recovery tool.
 Tested on macOS only.

 > **What are "carved files"?**
 > Tools like **PhotoRec** can recover files from a disk with a missing or damaged directory
-> structure with “file carving”.
+> structure.
 They scan the raw storage for
-> known file data structures, such as JPEG headers.
+> known data structures, such as JPEG headers.
 Usually, metadata such as filenames
 > and creation dates is lost along with the directory structure. **beachcomb** will attempt
 > to classify, validate, date, organize and name the recovered files.

 ## Features
-- Identify and popular file types, eliminate exact duplicates.
+- Identify popular file types and eliminate exact duplicates.
-- Recover plausible dates (EXIF, XMP, IPTC, QuickTime, Office).
+- Recover plausible dates from EXIF, XMP, IPTC, QuickTime, and internal Office data.
 - Sort into bins by filetype and date.
-- Validate file integrity and separate damaged files.
+- Validate file integrity and segregate damaged files.
 - Optionally generate filenames from internal metadata.
-- Add a hidden OCR text layer to PDFs for Spotligh search.
+- Add a hidden OCR text layer to PDFs for Spotlight search.
 - Generate a human-friendly HTML report.

+## Caveat
+This is a work in progress.
+Many features are buggy or incomplete.
+Use at your own risk on a backup.
+Parts of the report are incorrect.
+Verify your results.

 ## Quickstart
+This probably doesn’t fully work yet.
 ```bash
 # Recommended for end users:
 pipx install beachcomb